uvaai/ml1/50 week5/40 Algorithmic Bias/content.md

 The reason this type of bias is so hard to correct for is because completely anonymizing data can be very hard.
 If you don't want the algorithm to include race as a factor, it is not enough to just remove the `race` feature from the data set.
-In quite a few cities, postal code can be be a perfectly good proxy for race, and the algorithm can just learn to discriminate against certain postal codes instead.
+In quite a few cities, postal code can be a perfectly good proxy for race, and the algorithm can just learn to discriminate against certain postal codes instead.
 Many aspects of our personal data can be indicative of race or gender, some of which are not always immediately obvious.
-Removing all potenially discriminatory features from the data also means throwing away a large part of the data that helps the algorithm to learn better, so there is an inherent trade-off.
+Removing all potentially discriminatory features from the data also means throwing away a large part of the data that helps the algorithm to learn better, so there is an inherent trade-off.